 In today's global society, an increasing number of social workers are choosing to live and learn in cultures very different from their own.
 In fact, many believe there is no better way to truly understand the impact of global forces on the vulnerable populations we serve, both at home and abroad.

-GSSW's MSW curriculum includes many global learning opportunities:
+GSSW's Denver campus MSW program includes many global learning opportunities:

 - an increasing number of international experiential courses and internships

 - an MSW concentration in Sustainable Development & Global Practice

 - the opportunity to take courses at other units on campus or earn dual master's degrees in social work and another field.

 A growing number of GSSW faculty members and doctoral students are conducting international research in countries around the world.
 On average, about a third of GSSW's doctoral students are international students, many of whom return to their home countries as high-level administrators in national government, non-governmental organizations and universities.